 Treatment of malignant melanoma, however, is much more difficult.
 Melanoma must first be biopsied and then graded on its thickness.
 Once it is graded, then the surgeon can ascertain the approximate overall depth and thickness of the lesion, the chance of exposure to regional lymph nodes and the chance of metastasis of the cancer.
 It is therefore extremely important to treat malignant melanoma at its early stages, so as to prevent spread to other tissues.

 The treatment of a melanoma is different from the basal cell carcinoma in that we take much deeper and wider margins around the lesion in order to ensure total removal during the operative procedure.

 - Avoiding sun exposure in susceptible individuals is the best way to lower the risk of developing all types of skin cancer.

-- Regular surveillance of susceptible individuals both by self-examination and regular physical examination is also a good idea for people at higher risk.
+- Regular surveillance of susceptible individuals both by self-examination (skin checks) and regular physical examination is also a good idea for people at higher risk.

 - People who have already had any form of skin cancer should have regular medical check-ups.

 Here is a list of recommendations to reduce your overall risk of developing skin cancer.